 4. Mulch your borders

-Putting down a 3-10cm-deep layer of mulch through your borders and between crops on the veg plot, helps the soil retain moisture, keeping roots moist and limiting the amount of evaporation.
+Putting down a 3-10cm-deep layer of mulch through your borders and between crops on the veg plot is one of our top garden water saving tips.
+It helps the soil retain moisture, keeping roots moist and limiting the amount of evaporation.

 You can use bark, although light-coloured gravel will absorb less heat than dark mulches, or beat the budget by recycling your lawn clippings.
 Make sure the grass is dry before you apply it and that the lawn has not been sprayed with weed killer or other chemicals.